When Staff Engineer is an anti-pattern

 We didn’t have a dedicated Staff Engineer for each team.
 Most of the value of Staff Engineering comes from operating across teams and filling the gaps in between as I have elaborated in a recent article:

 Solely relying on Staff Engineer for technical matters is an EM anti-pattern as we’ll get to.
-It’s an example of breaking one role into multiple titles (🔴title of an upcoming article).
+It’s an example of breaking one role into multiple titles.

 I couldn’t just interrupt the interview abruptly —I was representing my employer after all and had every intention to make it a positive experience regardless of the outcome.